Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - '$GraphEndpointVersion': The version of the Graph REST API to use
 - '$GraphUserProperties': The properties to load for each graph user/mailbox.
 You can add custom attributes here.
 - '$GraphUserAttributeMapping': Graph and Active Directory attributes are not named identically.
 Set-OutlookSignatures therefore uses a "virtual" account.
 Use this hashtable to define which Graph attribute name is assigned to which attribute of the virtual account.
-The virtual account is accessible as '\$ADPropsCurrentUser\[...\]' in '.\config\default replacement variables.ps1', and therefore has a direct impact on replacement variables.
+The virtual account is accessible as `$ADPropsCurrentUser[...]` in `'.\config\default replacement variables.ps1'`, and therefore has a direct impact on replacement variables.
 ## 14.3.
 Authentication
 In hybrid and cloud-only scenarios, Set-OutlookSignatures automatically tries three stages of authentication.
 1. Windows Integrated Authentication